Q: There seem to be so many yoga teacher training programs in the state. Why should I choose Hilltop?

 Q: How do I apply?

-Download the application(s) below, then submit to email@example.com.
+Download the application(s) below, then email to Amy at firstname.lastname@example.org.
 Feel free to email beforehand or call 517-230-7497 with any questions.

 Click here to download the application for the winter 200-hour program